stormforger/testapp/README.md

 **NOTE** that the certificate material used by testapp is for testing purposes only!

 * `/x509/inspect`: Can be used with a Client TLS certificate.
-The response will be JSON, containing the subject.
+The response will be JSON, containing the subject of the client certificate.
 All client certificates will be accepted.

 [EST/RFC7030](https://tools.ietf.org/html/rfc7030) Endpoints: